 Personal experience with strength and conditioning

-Having an athletic background is extremely helpful when it comes to strength and conditioning coaching.
+Having an athletic background is extremely helpful in strength and conditioning work.

-Education and certifications aside, if you have never put in the hard work yourself, it’s usually harsh to coach others to do what you have never done.
+Education and certifications aside, if you have never done the hard work yourself, coaching others to do what you have never done is usually harsh.

-If you are or used to be a recognizable athlete in your area, it will be much easier to land the job as a strength and conditioning coach.
+If you are used to being a recognizable athlete in your area, landing the job as a strength and conditioning coach will be much easier.

 Work on your communication and motivational skills

-As a strength and conditioning coach, you will be teaching large groups of people as well as individual athletes one-on-one.
+As a strength and conditioning coach, you will be teaching large groups of people and individual athletes one-on-one.

-The athletes they will be training are going to be put through rigorous training regimens that can last up to a few hours long.
+The athletes they will be training will be put through rigorous training regimens that can last up to a few hours long.

 Without the additional push from their coach, they won’t see the results that they need to be competitive and thrive in their sport.

-You need to maintain that competitive fire and be able to transfer that over to your athletes that your coaching.
+You need to maintain that competitive fire and transfer that over to the athletes you are coaching.

-With your badass resume in your hand, go around to every single sports and conditioning gym and team in your area and handed out.
+With your badass resume in your hand, go around to every single sports and conditioning gym and team in your area and hand it out.

-If you don’t hear back from anybody within a couple of days, you should follow up with each place that you submitted your resume.
+If you don’t hear back from anybody within a few days, you should follow up with each place where you submitted your resume.

-The key is to keep on bugging people and to keep on contacting people so that they know you are passionate about the job.
+The key is to keep bugging people and contacting people so that they know you are passionate about the job.

 Well, ladies and gentlemen, that’s about it for my article on becoming a strength and conditioning coach.

-It is a gratifying job overall, and I wouldn’t change it for anything else.
+Overall, it is a gratifying job, and I wouldn’t change it for anything else.

 I hope this article helps people understand the process, education, and certifications required to become a coach.

-If you are currently a personal trainer and would like to switch gears towards strength and conditioning coaching, I recommend getting one of the five certifications above.
+If you are currently a personal trainer and would like to switch gears toward strength and conditioning coaching, I recommend getting one of the five certifications above.

-Leave me a comment down below and tell me all about your experience with strength and conditioning coaching or the process of becoming one.
+Leave me a comment below and tell me about your experience with strength and conditioning coaching or the process of becoming one.